AstraZeneca diabetes drug gets U.S. nod to treat heart failure

 Currently, analysts on average expect Farxiga sales of almost $3 billion in 2024, up from $1.54 billion last year.
 Farxiga is already among AstraZeneca’s top five drugs by sales.

-Heart failure is a life-threatening disease in which the heart cannot pump enough blood around the body, and it affects about 64 million people worldwide.
+Heart failure is a life-threatening disease in which the heart cannot pump enough blood, affecting about 64 million people worldwide.
+Roughly half of them suffer from a subtype known as reduced ejection fraction that Farxiga was approved for.

 The news is another win for AstraZeneca’s cardiovascular business after Farxiga in March proved to be “overwhelmingly” effective at slowing chronic kidney disease ahead of the scheduled end of a drug trial.
 That may potentially open yet another new area of treatment for the drug.

-Reporting by Aakash Jagadeesh Babu in Bengaluru and Ludwig Burger, Editing by Sherry Jacob-Phillips and Mark Potter
+Reporting by Aakash Jagadeesh Babu in Bengaluru and Ludwig Burger, Editing by Sherry Jacob-Phillips, Mark Potter and Elaine Hardcastle